 Succession is also often a high priority in many farming families and this is far better dealt with in a pre-planned way than as an emergency when inevitable but not planned for events take place.

 In any event a well thought-through will is essential, and in many cases successful tax-planning and succession may require the formation of trusts.
-We have one of the largest Trust, Wills and Probate Units in Yorkshire and we act for a number of high net worth individuals who live and work in the countryside.
+We have one of the largest Trusts, Wills and Estates teams in Yorkshire and we act for a number of high net worth individuals who live and work in the countryside.

 Planning for the future should also involve you and your family having Lasting Powers of Attorney so that others can manage financial matters and give instructions about welfare and care or you or others in the event of being unable to do so due to age of illness.